gradusnikov/eclipse-chatgpt-plugin/README.md

 ![Git Commit Message Generation](src/website/how-it-works-gitcomment.gif)

 6. If you have errors in your code, ChatGPT can generate a patch to solve your issues.
-Select "Fix Errors" command, copy patch contents using the "Copy Code" button, and paste it to your project with CTRL+v
+Select "Fix Errors" command, copy patch contents using the "Copy Code" button, and paste it to your project with CTRL+v, or you can use "Apply Patch" button that will open the patch import window.

+   The "Apply Patch" button is active whenever ChatGPT returns a *diff* code block.
+When interacting with ChatGPT (i.e. performing a code review) you can ask it to format its answers this way using a following prompt: "Return your answer in diff format using full paths".

 ![Git Commit Message Generation](src/website/how-it-works-fixerrors.gif)